Cutty Sark

 The ship has been damaged by fire twice in recent years, first on 21 May 2007 while undergoing conservation.
 She was restored and was reopened to the public on 25 April 2012.
-Funders for the Cutty Sark conservation project include: the Heritage Lottery Fund, the House of Commons Digital, Culture, Media and Sport Committee, Sammy Ofer Foundation, Greenwich Council, Greater London Authority, The Stavros Niarchos Foundation, Berry Brothers & Rudd, Michael Edwards, Alisher Usmanov.
+Funders for the Cutty Sark conservation project include: the Heritage Lottery Fund, the House of Commons Digital, Culture, Media and Sport Committee, Sammy Ofer Foundation, Greenwich Council, Greater London Authority, The Stavros Niarchos Foundation, Berry Brothers & Rudd, Michael Edwards and Alisher Usmanov.

 On 19 October 2014 she was damaged in a smaller fire.

 Cutty Sark whisky derives its name from the ship.
 An image of the clipper appears on the label, and the maker formerly sponsored the Cutty Sark Tall Ships Race.
 The ship also inspired the name of the Saunders Roe Cutty Sark flying boat.